EM-87/RGBW-31/Documentation/Software.md

 ## License

-This project is licensed under ©Copyright License.
+This software is licensed under ©Copyright License.
 Ask for permisions.

 [:back: Back to Readme](https://github.com/EM-87/RGBW-Analog-Digital-LED-Controller)